-a) bank capital is empowered, especially because of the introduction of the automatic cancellation of the interest payment when the bank is under the minimum capital requirement.
+a) Bank capital is empowered, especially by introduction of automatic cancellation of interest payment when the bank is under the minimum capital requirement.
 Again, the clause to pay interest delivering shares (ACSM) is not allowed.
-Innovative instruments will include a nominal value cut or transformation in share mechanisms.
+Innovative instruments will include a nominal value cut or transformation of share mechanisms.

-b) the limit to include these instruments has increased from 20% to 50%.
-In case of a payment in advance or with a contract maturity the limit is 15% c) a new category which is obliged to be converted into common equity in a contingency situation (particularly when the bank is under the capital requirement) or in case the Bank of Italy estimated a potential danger to the idiosyncratic or systemic equilibrium.
+- b) The limit to including these instruments has increased from 20% to 50%.
+In case of payment in advance or contract maturity, the limit is 15%. - c) A new category has to be converted into common equity in a contingency situation (particularly when the bank is under the capital requirement) or if the Bank of Italy foresees a potential danger for idiosyncratic or systemic equilibrium.
 These instruments can be contingent convertible bonds (Co.Co.s) or bail-in bonds.
-The computational limit here is 50%.

-d) banks can apply the prudential treatment provided by article 49 of the CRR concerning the possibility "not to deduct the holdings of own funds instruments of a financial sector entity in which the parent institution, parent financial holding company or parent mixed financial holding company or institution has a significant investment".
-In this case, the shareholdings will be considered as equity exposures and they will be risk weighted in accordance with the approach to credit risk used by the bank (Standardised or Internal Rating Based Approach).
-Moreover, relative to the required level of own funds, the Bank of Italy has decide to not exercise the discretion to allow banks authorised to use of Advanced Measurement Approaches to hold a floor lower than the Basel I floor (8%).
+The computational limit here is 50%. - d) Banks can apply the prudential treatment described by article 49 of the CRR concerning the possibility of "not deducting the holdings of own funds instruments of a financial sector entity in which the parent institution, parent financial holding company or parent mixed financial holding company or institution has a significant investment".
+In this case, the shareholdings are considered equity exposures and are risk weighted in line with the bank's approach to credit risk (Standardised or Internal Rating Based approach).
+Moreover, relative to the required level of own funds, the Bank of Italy decided not to exercise its discretion to allow authorised banks to use Advanced Measurement Approaches to hold a floor lower than the Basel I floor (8%).

-The second issue concerns the deduction from Tier 1.
+The second issue concerns deduction from Tier 1.
 The Bank of Italy instruction (Circolare n.
-263, Titolo I, Capitolo 2, Sezione II, paragrafo 1.1, lettera b6) has been changed to be compliant with the CRD III (Article 1, paragraph 6).
-CRD III has substantially extended the capital requirement previously applied to the trading book (CRD II) to the banking book measured at fair value.
+263, Titolo I, Capitolo 2, Sezione II, paragrafo 1.1, lettera b6) is now compliant with CRD III (Article 1, paragraph 6), which substantially extended the capital requirement, previously applied to the trading book (CRD II), to the banking book, measured at fair value.